Rings of small rank over a Dedekind domain and their ideals: Quartic algebras

 \begin{defn}[cf.~\cite{WQuartic}, p.~1069] Let $R$ be a Dedekind domain, and let $Q$ be a quartic algebra over $R$.
 A \emph{resolvent} for $Q$ consists of a rank-$2$ $R$-lattice $M$, an $R$-module morphism $\theta : \Lambda^2 M \to \Lambda^3 (Q/R)$, and a quadratic map $\phi : Q/R \to M$ such that there is an identity of biquadratic maps

 from $Q \cross Q$ to $\Lambda^3 (Q/R)$.

-The resolvent $(M,\theta,\phi)$ is called \emph{minimal} if $\phi$ has full image, that is, $\phi(Q/R) = M$.
-It is called \emph{numerical} if $\theta$ is an isomorphism. \end{defn} Our minimal resolvent corresponds to the ring $R^{\mathrm{inv}}$ in Bhargava's treatment (\cite{B3}, p.~1337), while our numerical resolvent corresponds to Bhargava's resolvent.
-The numerical resolvent is more suited to analytic applications, while the minimal resolvent has the advantage of being canonical (for nontrivial $Q$), as we prove below. \begin{examp} For the prototypical example of a resolvent, take $Q = R^{\oplus 4}$ and $C = R^{\oplus 3}$, and let $M = C/R$.
+The resolvent $(M,\theta,\phi)$ is called \emph{minimal} if $\phi$ has full image $\phi(Q/R) = M$, that is, it is not really a map to any proper sublattice $M' \subseteq M$ (cf.~Definition \ref{defn:image}).
+The resolvent is called \emph{numerical} if $\theta$ is an isomorphism. \end{defn} Our minimal resolvent corresponds to the ring $R^{\mathrm{inv}}$ in Bhargava's treatment (\cite{B3}, p.~1337), while our numerical resolvents correspond to Bhargava's resolvent.
+The numerical resolvents are more suited to analytic applications, while the minimal resolvent has the advantage of being canonical (for nontrivial $Q$), as we prove below. \begin{examp} For the prototypical example of a resolvent, take $Q = R^{\oplus 4}$ and $C = R^{\oplus 3}$, and let $M = C/R$.
 Let $\theta$ identify the standard orientations on these lattices, and let $\phi$ be given by the roots

 of the classical resolvent of the quartic $(x-a)(x-b)(x-c)(x-d)$.
 It is easy to check that this is a resolvent, which is both minimal and numerical.
 Many more examples can be derived from this (see Example \ref{ex:res z}). \end{examp}